-South Korea, and its capital Seoul in particular, is home to some of the most exciting winter events in Asia, with a range of unique home grown festivals, as well as internationally performance acts and celebrations of traditional culture.
-These ten standout events are the best way to enjoy the South Korean winter, for both tourists and locals alike.
+South Korea, and its capital Seoul in particular, is home to some of the most exciting winter events in Asia, with a range of unique home grown festivals, as well as international performance acts and celebrations of traditional culture.
+These ten standout events are the best way to enjoy the South Korean winter, for tourists and locals alike.

 Theatre | Fuerza Bruta Original Team in Korea